stackrox/stackrox/image/templates/CHANGING_CHARTS.md

 ### Add a cluster config field:

-Making a change that affects the cluster configuration (which is persisted in Central and displayed in the UI) is more complex because the Helm Cluster configuration is tracked in Central and needs adjustments to its conversion logic.
+Making a change that affects the Secured Cluster chart's cluster configuration (which is persisted in Central and displayed in the UI) is more complex because the Helm Cluster configuration is tracked in Central and needs adjustments to its conversion logic.